sr6033/lterm/README.md

 - On addition of a new **command**, increase the size of `arr` array.
 This array acts like a counter to check if a **task/command** is completed or not.
 - If you face any problem or cannot understand anything, open up an **issue**.
+- You can also edit the **readme** and make it more user friendly to help out new contributers.